IIITLucknowSWEngg/CSAICSABTeam011/References.md

 **Prompt:**  "Develop a Cross Reference Matrix for Myntra 2.0, showing the relationships between requirements and the corresponding test cases, ensuring traceability and full coverage during testing.
 Represent this in a tabular format."

+**File Name:** `SRS.md`

+**Prompt:**  "Write a concise Software Requirements Specification (SRS) document for an e-commerce platform named 'Mynthra.'
+Follow the IEEE SRS format and include the following sections:

+Introduction: Briefly describe the purpose, scope, and key definitions.
+Overall Description: Summarize the product perspective, main functions, user types, operating environment, and constraints.
+System Features: List key features (e.g., user registration, product browsing, payment processing) with functional requirements.
+External Interfaces: Outline user, hardware, software, and communication interfaces.
+Use Cases: Provide use cases for shoppers, vendors, and admins, focusing on preconditions and main flows.
+Non-Functional Requirements: Highlight performance, security, scalability, and usability needs.
+Conclusion: Summarize the document’s objective and relevance.
+Make the content clear, professional, and concise, ensuring all stakeholders understand the platform's requirements."

 ## Engineering Blogs
 https://tech.myntra.com/